 The Certified Housing Development Credit was created along with the HDIP program in 2010.
 It was originally authorized at $5,000,000 per year.
 In the 2014 economic development bill, the authorization was raised to $10,000,000 for tax year 2015 through 2018.
 In the 2023 economic development bill, the annual cap was raised to $30,000,000 with a one year bump to $57,000,000 in tax year 2023.
 Over the FY25-29 period, this program will contribute a total of $150,000,000 in tax credits for market rate projects.

 Assuming 20% discounting in the tax credit marketing process (as for the state LIHTC), this will work out to $120,000,000 in equity for developers.
 Translating $120,000,000 for housing into a production estimate requires a cost per unit.
 In its Affordable Homes Act Research and Analysis page (as of August 29, 2024) develops an estimate using same $250,000 per unit that it uses for middle-income homeowner construction.
 This per-unit subsidy could be low because units in hard-hit gateway city neighborhoods may need more subsidy.
-Additionally, many of the projects may rehabilitate units, raising quality, but not increasing unit count. $120,000,000 divided by $250,000 or 480 units should probably be taken as an upper bound for production attributable to the CHDC in the FY25-29 period.
+Additionally, many of the projects may rehabilitate units, raising quality, but not increasing unit count. $120,000,000 divided by $250,000 or 480 units gives an estimate for production attributable to the CHDC in the FY25-29 period.
+If it is possible for developers to use the credits themselves and avoid the costs of tax credit marketing, the yield could be higher — 600 units.

 Additional Tax Expenditures for Housing